rickmurdock/notes/ReactJS/WebpackForReact.md

 };
 ```

-It is important that the *react* preset come before the es2015 preset as webpack will transform the code in the order that
-you tell it to.
+It is important that the *react* preset come before the *es2015* preset as webpack will transform the code in the order that you tell it to.
 Your JSX and React code must first be converted to JavaScript and then from es6 to es5.

 ### .babelrc

 Babel is a fairly common transpiling tool.
 It is used by most companies and developers in one way or another.
-Configuring
-your babel loader in your webpack.config.js file is completely acceptable, but it is more common to move some of your babel
-configuration into a separate file.
+Configuring your babel loader in your *webpack.config.js* file is completely acceptable, but it is more common to move some of your babel configuration into a separate file.
 This will allow you to add additional configuration properties to Babel and maintain it
 all in one place.

-Create a .babelrc file (the . is important here) by running: touch .babelrc.
-This will create your .babelrc file.
-Although
-there is no file ending like ".js" or ".json", this will default to a JSON file.
+Create a **.babelrc** file (the . is important here) by running: `touch .babelrc`.
+This will create your *.babelrc* file.
+Although there is no file ending like ".js" or ".json", this will default to a JSON file.
 Then update it as below.

 ```json
 {